irfndi/Celebrum-Ai/Docs/OpportunityServiceSpec.md

 ): `Promise<ArbitrageOpportunity[]>`

 **Behavior:**
+0. Validate that at least two trading pairs are provided (`pairs.length >= 2`); if not, log a warning and return an empty array.
 1. Create a list of all unique `(exchangeId, pair)` combinations from the input `exchangeIds` and `pairs`.
 2. **Concurrently fetch Data:**
    a.
 For each `(exchangeId, pair)` combination, fetch **FundingRateInfo** (symbol, fundingRate, timestamp, datetime, info) via `exchangeService.getFundingRate(exchangeId, pair)`.